SoapZA/ngshmmalign/README.md

 ## Features
 **ngshmmalign** currently performs an exhaustive glocal (global-to-local) alignment, which is very similar in nature to the Needleman-Wunsch algorithm.
 It has the following features:

+- Parameter estimation using multiple windows with local multiple sequence alignments.
+To this end, **ngshmmalign** uses **MAFFT** (http://mafft.cbrc.jp/alignment/software/) on a subsample of all reads to estimate the parameters of the profile HMM.
+- **ngshmmalign** can also use a multiple sequence alignment (including just a single contig/sequence) in FASTA as an input reference.
 - Takes either single-end or paired-end reads as input.
 - Writes the alignment into a fully compliant SAM file, that passes Picard (http://broadinstitute.github.io/picard/) validation.
 - Produces both a consensus reference containing ambiguous bases (e.g. A + G = R) and a reference where bases are determined by majority vote.